Oregon Catholic Press

-Oregon Catholic Press (OCP, originally the Catholic Truth Society of Oregon) is a publisher of Catholic liturgical music based in Portland, Oregon.
+Oregon Catholic Press, also known as OCP (originally the Catholic Truth Society of Oregon) is a publisher of Catholic liturgical music based in Portland, Oregon.
 It published the newspapers Catholic Sentinel and El Centinela; both papers have been discontinued effective October 1, 2022.

 Operations

 The not-for-profit company publishes liturgical music, books, choral collections, hymnals, missals, and support materials serving the Roman Catholic Church in English, Spanish, Vietnamese, Korean and Chinese.

 OCP also publishes contemporary Christian music, through its Spirit and Song imprint.
 All music is consistent with the ethical directives and theology of the Catholic Church, making Spirit & Song a suitable alternative to mainstream praise and worship music for Catholic parishes.

 Pastoral Press, a division of OCP, publishes religious education materials and academic and inspirational books.

 OCP is the long-term publisher of the Catholic Sentinel, the diocesan newspaper for the Archdiocese of Portland.
 The Sentinel is the longest running Catholic newspaper in the Western United States.
 On July 21, 2022, the Archdiocese of Portland and Oregon Catholic Press issued a joint news release announcing that both the Catholic Sentinel and El Centinela (the Sentinels Spanish language edition) would close on Oct.
 1.

 OCP represents well-known contemporary Catholic liturgical music composers Dan Schutte, and the other members known as the St. Louis Jesuits (Bob Dufford, John Foley, Tim Manion and Roc O'Connor), Bernadette Farrell, Carey Landry, Michael Joncas, Jamie Cortez, Bob Hurd, Tom Kendzia, Anne Quigley, and Christopher Walker.
 More contemporary songwriters, such as Steve Angrisano, Casey McKinley and Sarah Hart are represented by the Spirit and Song imprint.

 Along with GIA Publications, OCP is a co-owner of OneLicense.net, having merged LicenSingOnline.org with OneLicense.net on January 1, 2017.